Updated on 9th December, 2022 by Martin Astley

 Unfortunately, if your radiator is corroding and this is causing leaks, you will likely need to replace the radiator.
-Add a rust inhibitor to the water after you have fitted the new radiator to ensure the problem does not repeat itself.
+Add a rust inhibitor to the water after you have installed the new radiator to ensure the problem does not repeat itself.

 Still having trouble?

 Don’t attempt to touch any part of your boiler or central heating system if you’re unsure.
-It’s always better to be safe than sorry as you could end up making things a lot worse.
+It’s always better to be safe than sorry, as you could end up making things a lot worse.